 - High point: 13,000 feet (3,976 m)

-Day 5: Trek to Volcán Santa Maria, Return to Quetzaltenango
+Day 5: Trek to Santa Maria Volcano, Return to Quetzaltenango

-Today's trek takes you to the peak of Volcán Santa Maria, which soars over 12,360 feet (3,770 m).
+Today's trek takes you to the peak of Santa Maria volcano, which soars over 12,360 feet (3,770 m).
 You'll depart Quetzaltenango early in the morning and drive about 45 minutes over dirt roads to the village of Llanos del Pinal.
 The trailhead starts here, at 8,200 feet (2,500 m).

 The trek begins with a gentle climb through picturesque fields until you reach the base of the volcano's cone.
 Then it transitions to a steep dirt trail, which is quite muddy, especially after rain.
-It will take about 5 hours to reach the summit, at which point you can relax and enjoy spectacular views of the active Volcán Santiaguito.
-Connected to Santa Maria by a saddle, Santiaguito is lower than its sister peak, thus affording a bird’s-eye view into its fiery crater.
+It will take about five hours to reach the summit, at which point you can relax and enjoy spectacular views of the active Santiaguito volcano.
+Connected to Santa Maria by a saddle, Santiaguito is lower than its sister peak, thus affording a bird's-eye view into its fiery crater.
 If you're lucky, you might even see an eruption.

 After lunch at the summit, you'll head back down the trail and return to Quetzaltenango for the night.

 Day 6: Climb Zunil Volcano, Transfer to Lake Atitlán